mdedwards/slippery-chicken/install.md

-If you want to use it, download the tarball archive from [https://ccrma.stanford.edu/software/cmn/](https://ccrma.stanford.edu/software/cmn/) and unpack(-tar) it to your ASDF-/quicklisp-directory.
+If you want to use it, download the tarball archive from [https://ccrma.stanford.edu/software/cmn/](https://ccrma.stanford.edu/software/cmn/) and unpack(-tar) it to your ASDF-/quicklisp directory.
 Alternatively, you can also use the terminal:

 ```shell